cepdnaclk/e21-co227-QR-AI-Entry-Exit-Tracking-System/individual-project-E21287/README.md

-# Welcome to EngEx Crowd Management System Website
+# Welcome to EngEx Crowd Management System Web app

 **Use your preferred IDE**